WebAssembly/exception-handling/proposals/exception-handling/Exceptions-formal-overview.md

       | 'delegate'{ labelidx } B^k 'end'
 ```

-Note the `C` in `C^k` above stands for `control`, because the related administrative instructions are in some ways modelling [control frame opcodes](https://webassembly.github.io/spec/core/appendix/algorithm.html?highlight=control#data-structures) "on the stack".
+Note the `C` in `C^k` above stands for `control`, because the related administrative instructions are in some ways modeling [control frame opcodes](https://webassembly.github.io/spec/core/appendix/algorithm.html?highlight=control#data-structures) "on the stack".

 #### Throw Contexts